snoyberg/snoyman.com/content/posts/haskell-bad-parts-2.md

 * There are enough friction points that people don't use it where it should be used, making lists overused
 * It's not core to the language and libraries, but it's "kinda core," preventing better options from succeeding

 "Michael, you're not being very nice to the maintainers of this library."
 I mean these comments in complete respect.
 I've _advocated_ for many of the things I'm now saying are bad.
 We learn new stuff and move on.
 If I had a vision for how to make `vector` better, I'd propose it.
 I'm just airing my concerns.
-I have a vague idea on a nicer library, where you have a typeclass and associated type determining the preferred storage format for each tyep that can be stored, growable storage, an easy-to-use freeze/thaw, minimal dependencies, quick compile, and associated but separate stream fusion library.
+I have a vague idea on a nicer library, where you have a typeclass and associated type determining the preferred storage format for each type that can be stored, growable storage, an easy-to-use freeze/thaw, minimal dependencies, quick compile, and associated but separate stream fusion library.
 But I think working on it would be like [adding a new standard](https://xkcd.com/927/), so I'm not jumping into the fray.

 ## Next time...